C++, Rust & WASI

 To build an application using FFI, it is common to have the following code architecture (following some conventions):

-• a crate my-app using my-app-sys and eventually proposing an improved interface with a more rust-like interface, hiding the unsafe call being a nice interface.
+using my-app-sys and eventually proposing an improved interface with a more rust-like interface, hiding the unsafe call being a nice interface.

 You should have a codebase following this structure: